itchyboyarvee/InventoryManagementSYS/README.md

 ## Features Implemented

-In this project, I implemented the core foundational features of the system, focusing on user authentication and basic navigation.
-Specifically, I developed a Login and Signup system to manage user access securely.
-Additionally, I created a Dashboard interface that users are directed to after logging in, providing a central hub for future functionalities.
+In this project, We implemented the core foundational features of the system, focusing on user authentication and basic navigation.
+Specifically, We developed a Login and Signup system to manage user access securely.
+Additionally, We created a Dashboard interface that users are directed to after logging in, providing a central hub for future functionalities.
 These components establish the initial framework of the system and lay the groundwork for further development.

 ---